-For one, plastic sheeting can move your planting date at an earlier, more convenient period.
-The soil moisture stay more stable effectively minimizing root damage and soil compaction.
+For one, garden plastic sheeting for garden beds can move your planting date to an earlier, more convenient period.
+The soil moisture stays more stable, effectively minimizing root damage and soil compaction.

-It acts as a great insulator keeping the soil warm during the day and staves off the cold during nights.
+This landscaping fabric acts as a great insulator, keeping the soil warm during the day and staving off the cold during the night.

-Laying plastic can mean the big difference in producing sickly green or ripe, red tomatoes, moldy or luscious strawberries, or in a good harvest of melons or none at all.
+Laying garden plastic can mean the big difference in producing sickly green or ripe red tomatoes, moldy or luscious strawberries, or in a good harvest of melons or none at all.

 Clear Vinyl Sheets

-The immediate advantage of using clear polythene sheeting is its ability to eliminate seriously annoying weeds such as onion weed, ivy, dock, rhizome grasses and other tough ones which prevent plant growth.
+The immediate advantage of using clear polythene sheeting is its ability to eliminate seriously annoying weeds such as onion weed, ivy, dock, rhizome grasses, and other tough ones that prevent plant growth.

-The plastic film along with the focused rays of the sun heats the soil temperature underneath a coating of plastic.
+The plastic film, along with the sun’s focused rays, heats the soil temperature underneath a plastic coating.

-This helps rid the soil of organisms, unwelcome pathogens, insects, and disease in an all-natural, non-chemical, organic, affordable option known as soil solarization.
+This helps rid the soil organisms, unwelcome plant pathogens, insects, and disease in an all-natural, non-chemical, organic, affordable option known as soil solarization.

 This mulch has carbon added to “create” the black color.
-The dark or black color makes it very good for weed control and suppression and allows little or no light to pass.
+The dark or black color makes it very good for preventing weeds and allows little or no light to pass.

-It also warms the soil very well throughout the growing season.
+It also warms the soil very well throughout the growing season in the vegetable garden.
 This is especially true if a great deal of the plastic is in direct contact with the soil.